 \subsection{Steady state distribution}

 We isolate $1000$ random static steady states from the collected static input training data.
-In Fig.\ref{fig:test_aSSM_arm}a, we plot the static steady states in the robot's workspace.
-We observe these states accumulate along a tapered sphere with maximum height $1 \text{ [m]}$ and radial span $0.8 \text{ [m]}$.
-The reason for the tapering is due to under-actuation and limited torque magnitudes.
-Due to these reasons, the maximum lobe sections of our planned Trifolium target track cannot be readily reached by the short elastic arm.
+In Fig. \ref{fig:test_aSSM_arm}a, we plot the static steady states in the short arm's workspace.
+We observe that these states accumulate along a tapered sphere with maximum height $1 \text{ [m]}$ and radial span $0.8 \text{ [m]}$.
+The tapering is due to under-actuation and limited torque magnitudes.
+For these reasons, the maximum lobe sections of our planned Trifolium target track cannot be readily reached by the short elastic arm.
 To assess closed-loop performance, we quantify acceptable error regions by plotting an operational tolerance tube around the target track of radius $15 \text{ [cm]}$.
 Similar conclusions about the steady-state distributions hold for the long elastic arm, where the tapered sphere has a wider span than in the short arm.